Smarter Balanced Assessment SystemLatest information about the new generation of English-language arts/Literacy and

 The Smarter Balanced Assessment System utilizes computer-adaptive tests and performance tasks that allow students to show what they know and are able to do.
 This system is based on the Common Core State Standards (CCSS) for English language arts/literacy (ELA) and mathematics.

 The Smarter Balanced Assessment System has three components designed to support teaching and learning throughout the year: the Summative Assessments, the Interim Assessments, and the Digital Library.
-The Smarter Balanced Assessment System Graphic (PDF) displays the relationship between these components, the CCSS, and college and career readiness.
+The Smarter Balanced Assessment System Graphic (PDF) and video display the relationship between these components, the CCSS, and college and career readiness.
 View sample test items by claim and item type on the Smarter Balanced Web site.

 - Summative Assessments